 Keep the medicine where children cannot reach it.

 A locked cupboard at least one-and-a-half metres above the ground is a good place

 If your doctor tells you to stop taking this medicine or the expiry date has passed,

 ask your pharmacist what to do with any medicine you have left over.

 What it looks like

-Exjade comes in packs of 28 dispersible tablets.
+Exjade comes in packs of 28 dispersible tablets in blister packs.

 sodium lauryl sulphate

 NOVARTIS Pharmaceuticals Australia Pty Limited

 54 Waterloo Road